2 February, 2022

 It is also shaved into strands and used as an alternative to traditional pasta.

-We are familiar with summer squash.
+Are you familiar with summer squash.
 These include zucchini and yellow squash.

 Try these recipes using summer squash as an alternative to traditional pasta.